Skip to article frontmatterSkip to article content

 The Data Client is automatically configured and used to send and retrieve data using different databases to store datapoints.
 Datapoints can be either files or JSON data.
 For file datapoints, they must be saved locally and reopened to be used, while JSON datapoints can be worked with directly.

-The workcell manager has an internal data client that it uses to save the results of workflows, which can be retrieved using the experiment application’s data_client property - no manual configuration needed!
+The workcell manager has an internal data client that it uses to save the results of workflows, which can be retrieved using the experiment’s data_client property - no manual configuration needed!

 # Get the datapoint object returned by the measurement step